atcq9876/javascript-web-applications/README.md

 - Use the DOM API to manipulate the web page structure and content.
 - Use fetch to send HTTP requests to a remote server.

+I created a notes app using a model, view, controller structure as part of this week's exercises, which can be seen [here](https://github.com/atcq9876/notes-app).

 My completed end-of-week challenge for this module (a JavaScript app that shows the latest news headlines using the Guardian API) can be found [here](https://github.com/atcq9876/news-summary-challenge).